sebader/teams-distributor/README.md

 - Azure Front Door for global load balancing and failover
 - 2x Azure API Management in Consumption tier, in two different regions for resiliency
 - Azure Application Insights including on Azure Portal Dashboard for monitoring
+- Optional: Two Azure Storage Accounts with one Table storage each.
+Only deployed when using a high number of backend URLs

 <p align="center">
     <br>